Home Additions In Fairfield County CT

 When It's Done

-The best day on any project is the day the addition stops looking new.
+The best day on any project is the day the addition no longer looks new.
 The crew is gone.
 The paint has cured.
-You stand in the room and what's striking isn't the newness, it's the rightness.
+You stand in the room, and what's striking isn't the newness, it's the rightness.

-The kids claim the new space within the hour.
+The kids claim the new space within an hour.
 Your in-laws rearrange the furniture by Wednesday.
 You make coffee with room to stand at the counter, and you wonder why you waited.

 Eventually, a neighbor stops on the sidewalk and asks who did the work.